11 Days Historical Vacation in Egypt

 Day 1: Welcome to the Magnificent Land of History

-At Cairo International Airport, our representative will be waiting with an Egypt Tours Inn sign in hand.
-He will help you with all the formalities at the airport, and you will then meet your private tour guide who will drive you in a private A.C. car to your hotel in Cairo so you may check-in and unwind.
 We will pick you up in the evening so you may have the most memorable dinner cruise of your life.
 In such an activity, you will take in some captivating performances by traditional Egyptian bands, enjoy an open buffet, learn some fascinating tales about the history of the Ancient Egyptian civilization from your tour guide, and then, once your tour is complete, we will transfer you back to your hotel.
-On the second day, your tour guide will let you know when to be picked up and will make all the arrangements.
+Your tour guide will make all the arrangements and notify you of the pick-up time on the second day.
 Spend a pleasant night at your hotel.

 Day Two: Visit Memphis City and The Pyramids